Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 It’s the most common platform available in the United States, and you can very easily accessorize the rifle.

-Tossing an optic on and a light takes no effort at all.
+Tossing an optic and light on takes no effort at all.
 The commonality makes finding spare parts, tools, and guidance on using the rifle very easy.

 It’s a great example of a modern AR-15 that won’t break the bank — accurate, easy to handle, and capable of a wide variety of roles.